wlgns007/cryptokids/docs/ledger-boundary.md

-# CryptoKids Ledger Boundary Contract
+# CleverKids Ledger Boundary Contract

 This document defines the server contract for all ledger verbs.
 Every verb is exposed as an HTTP endpoint under the `/ck` namespace.
 Responses are JSON